aurelio-amerio/techytok/_posts/2019-10-26-code-optimisation-in-julia.md

 As you probably already know, it is possible to measure the execution time of a function using the `@time` macro or preferably  `@btime` (which is included in the package `BenchmarkTools`).
 They are useful when we want to measure a single function call, but they give no information on what is making a function slow.
 For this reason we need a tool that enables us to identify which line of code is responsible for the bottleneck.

-Luckily there are two exceptional packages which help us in profiling: `Profile` and `Juno` with the **Juno IDE**.
+Luckily there are two exceptional packages which help us in profiling: `Profile` and the Julia IDE for VSCode.
 Both of the tools will run the desired function once and will log the execution time of each line of code.

-`Profile` works completely in the REPL and will produce a log file, while `Juno` works only inside the Juno IDE, and will display some information in a graph.
+`Profile` works completely in the REPL and will produce a log file.
+On the other hand, with the support of VSCode we will be able to display the profiling information in a graph.

 ## Profile